Table-LLM-Specialist: Language Model Specialists for Tables using Iterative Generator-Validator Fine-tuning: Table-Specialist: Overview

 In this section, we will give a high-level overview of \sys.

 \textbf{Preliminary: Generative and classification table-tasks.} Many table-tasks have been studied in the literature.
 Table~\ref{tbl:tasks} shows a list of common table-tasks.

 Some of these tasks can be ``\emph{classification}'' in nature, where the output has to come from a predefined set of options.
-Example classification table-tasks include Error-detection (checking whether any cell in a table may be an error)~\cite{error-detection-survey, error-detection-unidetect, error-detection-holodetect}, Schema-matching (checking whether two table columns match)~\cite{schema-mapping-survey, schema-matching-cupid, schema-matching-valentine}, etc.
+Example classification table-tasks include Error detection (checking whether any cell in a table may be an error)~\cite{error-detection-survey, error-detection-unidetect, error-detection-holodetect}, Schema matching (checking whether two table columns match)~\cite{schema-mapping-survey, schema-matching-cupid, schema-matching-valentine}, etc.

 Note that table tasks may also be ``\emph{generative}'' in nature, where new output needs to be generated.
 Example here include NL-to-Code (generating code that can execute on a table for a given natural language question)~\cite{nl-2-pyspark-english-query, nl2formula, nl2pandas, nl2sql-wikisql}, where the generated code can be in a target DSL such as SQL, R, Pandas, and Scala, etc.